 # 4 Construction

 Construction projects incur several hidden losses, one of which is failure of vendors to deliver as per contract.
 Keeping a track of timelines, change order management, credit management, contingency management are some of the add-on factors that need intelligent contract management software.
-Commercial construction companies are dealing with hundreds of suppliers and vendors at the same time in different construction projects, which becomes a nightmare in the absence of a good contract management system.
+Commercial construction companies are dealing with hundreds of suppliers and vendors at the same time in different construction projects, which becomes a nightmare in the absence of a good construction contract management system.

 # 5 Technology

-Information Technology and software companies need AI-based construction management software, not in terms of the volume of contracts but in terms of their unique nature.
+Information Technology and software companies need AI-based IT contract management software, not in terms of the volume of contracts but in terms of their unique nature.
 Some IT companies take up full product development projects while also providing staff augmentation services to other companies.
 They have unique contracts related to intellectual property rights such as patents and trade secrets.
 The nature of such contracts, their tracking and their accountability may cost dearly if not managed well.

 # 6 Media